adonisjs/v6-docs/content/docs/http/response.md

 })
 ```

 A 500 status code is sent to the client in case of an error.
-However, you can customize the error code and message by defining a callback as the second param.
+However, you can customize the error code and message by defining a callback as the second parameter.

 ```ts
 const image = fs.createReadStream('./some-file.jpg')